lhr-solar/WireWorld/README.md

     1. Boards should have a board name + board dimensions (in mm)
     2. The thickness of the box should be around 6 pt for extra readability
     3. Rounded corners are great
+    4. When there is a connector try to use the exact name label that is used on the actual boad, also put down the connector number (Usually it'll start with a J)
+- Legend
+    1. Always have a legend section where you can talk about what components are in your diagram
 - Misc formatting:
     1. Indicate the area around an enclosure with non-filled 7 pt dashed line
     2. Wire text font size is usually 30 pt, but for any HV or large bundles of wires, the standard is 50 pt